Suillus tomentosus

-Suillus tomentosus is a species of mushroom.
+Suillus tomentosus is a species of fungus.
 The common names of the species are blue-staining slippery jack, poor man's slippery Jack, and woolly-capped suillus.
-It is edible for most people, but may cause gastric upset in others and it resembles poisonous species.
+Found in North America, the mushroom is edible for most people, but may cause gastric upset in others; it also resembles some poisonous species.

 Description

 The cap is 5-12 cm wide, pale to orange-yellow with grayish brownish or reddish tomentum, and viscid while fresh.
 The fibrillose-scaly surface of the cap helps distinguish it from other species in the genus.
 The tubes are yellow and become blue when bruised.
 It has no veil.
 The stipe is 3-11 cm tall and 1–3 cm wide, glandular dotted and the color is similar to the cap.

 The spore print is dark olive brown to brown.
 The spores are brownish when they are young.
 The species stains fingers blue.
 The yellow interior of the mushroom should slowly turn green-blue when cut with a knife.